[ Printer Friendly Version ] [ Report Abuse ]

 Away from the cheeriness of having everyone around, I had started thinking over everything that had happened.
 Somehow, being back in an environment with people all around, enjoying themselves and being friendly and supportive, emphasised what I’d lost, and even more, what I’d never had.
 I knew the situation was beyond my control, but I couldn’t help being upset about it.

 It was so nice for James to have let us stay.
 His parents were the nicest people.
 I was jealous.
-I wondered why my parents couldn’t have been like this, so easygoing and friendly, when I’d had to grow up in a family with sympathies for Voldemort that had caused a rift in the family.
+I wondered why my parents couldn’t have been like this, so easygoing and friendly, when my once-loving family had turned sour, had developed a rift that was too deep to heal.
 Why?

 I was interrupted from my solitude when I heard “Hey!” and turned just as Sirius leapt over the back of the sofa and sat right next to me.
 “See, isn’t this better than being at home?
 I might even let you test out my bike sometime… Maybe.
 It pays to get kicked out of the house, doesn’t it?”